bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

 $ ./mvnw clean install -Pdistribute
 ```

+The generated apidoc is available from `etc/doc/docusaurus/website/static/apidocs`.

-The generated documentation is available from `target/site/reference/html/index.html`.
+The generated user manual is available from `etc/doc/docusaurus/website/`
+by calling `npm start`.
+The manual is generated using docusaurus which

-The documentation is built using mkdocs and must be installed on the system (see [DEPLOYMENT](etc/ci/DEPLOYMENT.md)
+must be installed on the system (see [DEPLOYMENT](etc/ci/DEPLOYMENT.md)
 for further instructions).

 ### Development and Deployment